-- the patentee has a prima facie case (that there is a probability that the patentee will succeed at final trial); and - the balance of convenience favours the granting of the injunction (this involves the consideration of factors such as whether the payment of damages will adequately compensate the patentee if there is a finding of infringement).
+- does the patentee have a prima facie case (that there is a probability that the patentee will succeed at final hearing); and - does the balance of convenience favour the granting of the injunction (this involves an assessment of the harm to the applicant and prejudice to the respondent in ordering the injunction, and whether damages are likely to be an adequate remedy if the applicant is successful at final hearing).

 There is no requirement for a bond.
-Rather, before the Federal Court will make this order, the patentee has to give the "usual undertaking as to damages", to compensate the restrained party if the patentee does not ultimately win.
+Rather, the patentee will have to give the "usual undertaking as to damages"; that is, undertakes to the Court to submit to any order the Court may consider to be just for the payment of compensation to any person affected by the operation of the injunction.